sjbennett123/polarlarp/content/policies/goblin_stamp.md

 ## POLAR GOBLIN STAMP POLICY - AWARDS

+POLAR is looking for all of your old Magic Item reps which have expired.
+I will give 25 Goblin Stamps for each rep you turn in at an event.
+Get it while its HOT.

 BOARD OF DIRECTORS – 325 GS / MONTH

 GENERAL MANAGER – 400 GS / MONTH